 The Motorcycle Jacket

-The motorcycle jacket became a menswear icon after Marlon Brando wore a classic Schott Perfecto in the seminal 1953 movie The Wild One.
+The motorcycle jacket became a menswear icon after Marlon Brando donned a classic Schott Perfecto in the seminal 1953 movie The Wild One.
 Following its big-screen debut, it became a symbol of rebellion and masculinity, being picked up by rock and punk royalty over the course of the decades that followed.

 Still, pulling a leather motorcycle jacket off today doesn’t have to mean dressing like the fifth member of The Ramones.
-Avoid looking like you’re going to a Grease fancy dress party by balancing it out with cream-coloured knitwear, indigo denim and a pair of brown desert boots.
+Avoid looking like you’re going to a Grease fancy dress party by balancing it out with cream-coloured knitwear, raw denim and a pair of brown desert boots.
 Or even white trainers.

 The Down Jacket